 Marijuana is among the most popular recreational drugs in the country.
 Despite intense debates and strong political pushes, marijuana remains illegal in the State of Florida.
 If charged with a cannabis-related offense, an individual could potentially be subject to fines, prison time, a permanent criminal record, and limitations on occupational and educational opportunities.

-If you have been arrested for a marijuana related offense in West Palm Beach, Boca Raton, Miami, Fort Lauderdale, or the surrounding areas, McLaughlin Morris, P.A. is equipped with the knowledge and resources necessary to defend you.
-Drew McLaughlin and Jeff Morris are dedicated attorneys who will take a meticulous approach to your case and give it the time and focus it deserves.
+If you have been arrested for a marijuana related offense in West Palm Beach, Boca Raton, Miami, Fort Lauderdale, or the surrounding areas, McLaughlin Morris Law is equipped with the knowledge and resources necessary to defend you.
+Over the years, they have handled a variety of matters dealing with many different charges stemming from pot or weed offenses.

 Marijuana is classified by the Florida Comprehensive Drug Abuse Prevention and Control Act as a Schedule I drug.
 Section 893.13 of the Florida Statutes addresses drug laws in Florida.
 Some of the most common marijuana offenses, as well as their definitions, are listed below: